jalarcon95/Regex-Tutorial-GIst/README.md

 # Regex Tutorial - Email Validation

 This is a tutorial on how to use a Regular Expression (regex).
 They can be used to pull out information from a body of code.
 The Match Email regex can help with validating emails while using technologies such as Node.
-This tutorial will break down the components of the regex.
+This tutorial will break down the components of this regex.
 Below, the table of contents can be used to quickly move to the topic the reader chooses.

 ## Summary